syncfusion-content/maui-docs/MAUI/DataGrid/Row-height-Customization.md

 The DataGrid provides an option to customize the header row height and the row height of all the grids or a particular row.
 To achieve this customization, see the following sections:

-To get start quickly with row height customization in .NET MAUI DataGrid, you can check on this video:
+To get start quickly with customize the row height in .NET MAUI DataGrid, you can check on this video:

 <style>#MAUIDataGridVideoTutorial{width : 90% !important; height: 400px !important }</style> <iframe id='MAUIDataGridVideoTutorial' src="https://www.youtube.com/embed/vtMmQIWyipU?start=76"></iframe>